Propine/ethereum-workshop/README.md

     ```

 ### Windows Tools with Chocolatey
-* Install windows tools with chocolatey
+* This is for installing windows tools with chocolatey
 * Restart PowerShell (run as administrator) (As advised during chocolatey install)
 * Type and run
   ```bash